farkya1/RestroomReviewerSnippet/README.md

 ## Files

-1. **index.html**: Main HTML file for the web interface of the application.
+1. **AddRestroom.java**: Main HTML file for the web interface of the application.
-2. **styles.css**: CSS file for styling the interface.
+2. **AddReview.java**: CSS file for styling the interface.
-3. **app.js**: JavaScript file containing the application logic.
+3. **RestroomMaps.java**: JavaScript file containing the application logic.
-4. **database.sql**: SQL file containing the database schema and sample data.
+4. **SingleMarker.java**: SQL file containing the database schema and sample data.
-5. **README.md**: This file, providing essential information about the repository.